-Committees should have three to nine members, depending on the assigned mission and size of the chapter.
-It is important to maintain committee continuity; therefore, it is recommended that appointments are initially staggered over a period of 3 years, so that no more than one-third of the committee turns over at any time.
+Committees should have three (3) or more members, depending on the assigned mission and size of the chapter.
+It is important to maintain committee continuity; therefore, it is recommended that appointments are initially staggered over a period of three (3) years, so that no more than one-third of the committee turns over at any time.

-Committee service is a means of assuring active participation in chapter affairs by a large number of members.
-To grow in strength and prestige, the chapter must spread its workload, seeking out new workers each year, especially among a younger group.
+Committee service is a means of assuring the most member participation possible in chapter affairs.
+To grow in strength and prestige, the chapter must spread its workload, seeking out new volunteers each year, especially among a younger group.

 Committee on Nominations

-The Committee on Nominations is responsible for nominating candidates for the chapter Board, President, and Vice President (and also for Secretary and Treasurer if these are elected positions), following the guidelines set forth in the chapter bylaws.
+The Committee on Nominations is responsible for nominating candidates for the chapter Board, President, and Vice President (also for Secretary and Treasurer if these are elected positions), following the guidelines set forth in the chapter bylaws.

 The Committee on Nominations is elected each year.
 The size of the Committee on Nominations varies depending on the chapter bylaws, but members of the incumbent Board should not be elected to membership on the Committee on Nominations.
-The only exception may be the Past President who may be a member of the chapter Board and also Chair of the Committee on Nominations, if so specified in the chapter bylaws.
+The only exception may be the Past President, who may be a member of the chapter Board and Chairperson of the Committee on Nominations, if so specified in the chapter bylaws.

 - Recognition for outstanding chapter service;